Good education is the best treasure of the future

 We also ensure that there is plenty of opportunity for student-led learning, with suggestions for subject matter feeding into our annual curriculum review.

-We evaluate all students both pre- and upon enrolment through a placement test and face-to-face communication, to ensure that they are on a course that best matches their skills and levels of confidence in the core subjects.
+We evaluate all students both pre- and upon enrollment through a placement test and face-to-face communication, to ensure that they are on a course that best matches their skills and levels of confidence in the core subjects.
+Formative and summative assessments are an integral part of curriculum planning to support students throughout based on the results.

 The quality of teaching and lessons